-This December I have been exploring Norway, visiting Bergen, and Tromso, as well as returning back to Oslo.
-I also had a flight booked to Stavanger but due to the current restrictions, my domestic flight was cancelled so I had to postpone my trip.
-But, with the help of our solo female community I have put together a guide of all of their recommendations of things to do in Stavanger Norway to help if you are planning to visit this region.
+Norway is a beautiful country.
+Having visited Bergen, and Tromso, and Oslo.
+I have yet to explore Stavanger due to my flight being cancelled.
+So, with the help of our solo female community I have put together a guide of all of their recommendations of things to do in Stavanger Norway to help if you are planning to visit this region.

 About The Stavanger Region

 Is it worth a stop?
 Stavanger is a really nice place to visit with a welcoming atmosphere and kind, friendly people.

 Situated in Southwest Norway is the Stavanger region, a beautiful area with deep fjords, mountains and valleys.
 Popular with tourists and cruise ships, this region is an ideal base to explore the Lysefjord, Sandnes, and Pulpit Rock, one of Norway’s must-sees.